bhoomeendra/ML/_posts/2023-06-04-Decision_Tree.md

 2. We repeat the above step for all the child nodes until we reach the maximum depth of the tree or we reach the minimum number of data points in a leaf node.

+## Interview Questions

+**1. What is impact of outliers on decision tree?**

+Decision tree by design is not intrested in the actual values but it is intrested in the features and thresholds.
+So the outliers will not have much impact on the decision tree.

+**2. What is the difference between Gini Index and Entropy?**

+Gini Index is a measure of impurity and Entropy is a measure of randomness.
+Gini Index is faster to calculate compared to Entropy also Gini index is bounded between 0 and 1 whereas Entropy is not bounded.

+**3. What is the impact of data imbalance on decision tree?**

+Decision tree is prone to bias if the data is imbalanced as it will impact the information gain calculation.

+**4. What is the impact of data preprocessing on decision tree?**

+Decision tree is not impacted by data preprocessing like normalization and scaling.

+**5. Time complexity of decision tree?**

+The time complexity for decision trees is $$O(Nkd)$$ where n in the number of datapoints k is number of features and d is the depth . $$O(NK)$$ is the complexity for finding the best split at a level and we had d such levels .
+This means that it’s actually somewhere in between being in O(NklogN) and O(N2k) as best possible depth for binary tree is log(N) and worst is N.

+**6. What is the Inductive Bias of Decision Trees?**

+ID3 Algorithm prefers shorter trees over longer trees.

+**7. Why do we require Pruning in Decision Trees?**

+Pruning is a technique in which we remove the nodes which do not add any value to the model.
+Decision tree is prone to overfitting and pruning helps in reducing the overfitting.
+Pruning can be done in two ways pre-pruning and post-pruning.
+In pre-pruning we stop the tree from growing when we reach the maximum depth of the tree or when we reach the minimum number of data points in a leaf node or when we reach the minimum information gain.
+In post-pruning we grow the tree to the maximum depth and then we remove the nodes which do not add any value to the model.

+**8. What kind of decision boundary does decision tree create?**

+Decision tree creates a piecewise constant decision boundary.
+The boundary is parallel to the axis.